-As bed bugs can live up to one year without feeding, we continue to monitor your home after treatment to ensure complete elimination for your peace of mind.
+As bed bugs can live up to one year without feeding, our exterminators continue to monitor your home after treatment to ensure complete elimination for your peace of mind.
 When you have Delta Pest Services on your side, you don’t have to worry about bed bugs resurfacing in your home.

-New Orleans and Southern Louisana have such a high quantity of bed bugs because it’s a highly populated area and receives many visitors a year.
+New Orleans and Southern Louisana have such a high quantity of bed bugs because it’s a highly-populated area and receives many visitors a year.
 The influx of people increases the probability of them spreading, meaning people regularly transport bed bugs in and out of our community unknowingly.
-There are some precautions you can take, though, to preventing bed bugs from hitching a ride home with you.
+There are some precautions you can take, though, to prevent the need for a bed bug exterminator.

 Tips for preventing bed bugs are:

 Waking up to itchy, red bites across your body is generally the clearest sign that you might have a bed bug problem in your home.
 However, some people may have bite marks appear two or three days after a bed bug feeding while others may not have any markings at all.
 In other words, don’t wait until you see bites to call an exterminator.

 A few signs that you may need bed bug treatment are: